inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 ### Data Preprocessing
 All datasets were downsampled both spatially and temporally by a factor of 2, bandpass filtered, and motion corrected prior to cell identification.
-These operations were applied using [Inscopix Data Processing Software](https://www.inscopix.com/software-analysis#software_idps) (version 1.6.0).
+These operations were applied using [Inscopix Data Processing Software](https://www.inscopix.com/software-analysis#software_idps) (version 1.6.0) with default parameters.

 ### Analysis Parameters
 The CNMF-E parameters used for processing the data are listed below for each cell set.
-We used the same analysis parameters for both Inscopix CNMF-E and CaImAn CNMF-E.
 We used the same analysis parameters for both Inscopix CNMF-E and CaImAn CNMF-E.

 | Parameter (as defined in Inscopix CNMF-E) | Value |